Implementing Particle Swarm Optimization from Scratch in R

 contour_plot

-1. Scatter random “particles” across the search space
+1. Initialization: Random distribution of particles across the search space

-2. Each particle remembers its personal best position
+2. Memory Mechanism: Each particle maintains a record of its personal best position

-3. The swarm shares information about the global best position
+3. Information Sharing: The swarm collectively maintains knowledge of the global best position

-4. Particles adjust their movement based on both personal and swarm knowledge
+4. Movement Dynamics: Particles adjust their trajectories based on both personal experience and collective knowledge

 \[v_{new} = w \cdot v_{current} + c_1 \cdot r_1 \cdot (p_{best} - p_{current}) + c_2 \cdot r_2 \cdot (g_{best} - p_{current})\]

-First, we create a random swarm of particles and place them across our search space:
+The initial phase involves creating a randomized swarm of particles and distributing them across the defined search space:

 # Set parameters